SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-notifications.md

 Notifications important part of the tracking.
 A [created a rule](./how-to-create-a-rule.md) will track triggering of specified conditions and send events to emails and phones.
 It sends notifications to know that a condition triggered.
 Sometimes, necessary to store those notifications and history entries to use them in special reports, or they can be used for scripts build on APIs.
-Let's see how to work with them.
+Lets ses how to work with them.

 ## Obtain a list of history entries